 - Example: an ecommerce product listing page with a “Show More” button.

 - Infinite Scrolling - pages that provide an infinite stream of content for users to scroll through.

 If you view Scroll Maps for a page with internal scrolling elements, we will detect that internal scrolling exists and show this warning:

 Resolution doesn’t matter, nor does device type.
 Because we’re counting clicks based on the underlying page structure and the element on the page that the user actually clicked (not pixels or mouse positioning), we can aggregate all clicks across all devices and screen sizes.
 That said, if your mobile site has a very different page structure than your desktop site, mobile device data will not be included in the aggregates (see "What is a page" section above).
 Want to be sure you’re only seeing stats for mobile devices?
 Then add “Device is mobile” to your user search to filter out clicks from other devices.

 Our machine learning algorithm is constantly running and refining the definition of each logical page for your site.
-As a result, it is possible for your click totals in page insights to not add up to the exact numbers you see on the search page.
+As a result, it is possible for your click or scroll depth totals in page insights to not add up to the exact numbers you see on the search page.
 Over time, these numbers should start to even out.
 If you want to look at results for a specific url, you can always add the url to your segment definition.